interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 ### Authorization and Authentication

 The ledger MUST authenticate API clients.
-HTTP(S) methods MUST use one of the following systems for authentication:
+The RECOMMENDED method of authentication is **Token Authentication**, with tokens being served by the [Get Auth Token][] method.
+The Get Auth Token method SHOULD be strictly rate limited and authenticated with a secondary authentication mechanism, such as:

 - [HTTP Basic Auth](https://tools.ietf.org/html/rfc2617#section-2)
 - [TLS Client Certificates](https://tools.ietf.org/html/rfc5246#section-7.4.6)

-Additionally, the ledger MUST authenticate [WebSocket][] connections with token-based authentication.
-See also: [Get Auth Token][].
+The ledger MUST authenticate [WebSocket][] connections with token-based authentication.

+A ledger MAY allow clients to authenticate HTTPS methods other than the Get Auth Token method using HTTP Basic Auth or TLS Client Certificates.
+This is NOT RECOMMENDED, especially if the ledger faces the public internet, because it makes it easier for unauthorized clients to put load on (that is, DDoS) the ledger.

 The ledger MUST support authenticating a client in one of the following roles: